fbpx

 If you choose to file a claim, you must do so within two years.
 You can bring an action in court to recover unpaid wages, as well as your attorney’s fees.
 Liquidated damages are calculated at twice the amount of the unpaid wages that are owed.

 Your lawyer will advise you on whether you will file through the state government or federal government.
 If you file through West Virginia, your complaint will go through the West Virginia Division of Labor.
-You’ll start by filling out a Request for Assistance form.
+You’ll start by filling out a Request for Assistance form from the West Virginia Division of Labor.

 If you file through the federal government, the Wage & Hour Division of the U.S. Department of Labor will investigate your case.
 An investigator will gather data on wages, hours, and other employment conditions or practices to determine if your employer has complied with the law.